 1. Make a plan

 You will get the most of the conference if you do some preparation work in advance of the meeting.
 Spend some time thinking about the most important sessions and talks that you would like to see.
 The meeting programme is available online.
 You will be able to read all the abstracts and make your own itinerary with the online programme planner available by mid of August 2018.
-It is far better to do this before you get to Milan.
+It is far better to do this before you get to Amsterdam.
 Maximise the use of your time on site!
 Familiarise yourself with the session types: different types are designed for a different audience.
 Avoid being disappointed by a session that will be too basic or too specialised for your interests, despite an interesting title.

 2. Pace Yourself